OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - The default users are `root` and `mobile`.
 - The default password for both is `alpine`.

-> Remember to change the default password for both users `root` and `mobile` as anyone on the same network can find the IP address of your device and connect via the well-know default password, which will give them root access to your device.
+> Remember to change the default password for both users `root` and `mobile` as anyone on the same network can find the IP address of your device and connect via the well-known default password, which will give them root access to your device.

 If you forget your password and want to reset it to the default `alpine`:

-- Edit the file `/private/etc/master.password` on your jailbroken iOS device (using SSH over USB or an on-device shell as shown below)
+- Edit the file `/private/etc/master.password` on your jailbroken iOS device (using an on-device shell as shown below)
 - Find the lines:

   ```bash
   root:xxxxxxxxx:0:0::0:0:System Administrator:/var/root:/bin/sh
   mobile:xxxxxxxxx:501:501::0:0:Mobile User:/var/mobile:/bin/sh
   ```

 - Change `xxxxxxxxx` to `/smx7MYTQIi2M`
 - Save and exit